jamktiko/Atra/backend/README.md

 - lib/api-stack = creates the api gateway and lambda function.
 - lib/cognito-stack = creates the user pool and user pool client for Cognito.
-- lib/database-stack = creates the RDS instance and Proxy.
+- lib/database-stack = creates the RDS instance.
 - lib/frontend-stack = creates the Cloudfront distribution to serve the frontend and S3 bucket to store the objects.
 - lib/vpc-stack = creates VPC, private and public subnets and security groups for Lambda and RDS.